mm80843/T3.5/docs/Blueprint/PBN__Blueprint_5.md

 In order to implement this measure as cost-effectively as possible, it would be crucial to analyse and find the main touch points for the application of the measure.
 The scope of the implementation of the measure would need to be determined and established, as this will have an impact on the possibilities of the measure.

+## Property: has_BPPermanent

+Permanent

+## Property: has_BPValueProposition

+This measure is a first barrier to ward off the spread of infectious diseases via surfaces and is a passive protective measure.
+This could lead to an increase in user confidence as it reduces some of the imbalance in manual hand hygiene among users.

+## Property: has_BPScale

+Building

 ## Property: has_BPProblem

 Keep contact points that are frequently used free of pathogens to reduce contaminations.

-## Property: has_BPScale
+## Property: has_BPRestriction

-Building
+Higher costs as it entails a more complex processing of parts carried out in the design phase or on existing products in the building.
+Moreover, regular inspections are necessary to ensure that the coating on parts is performing its function, which will lead to higher operating costs
+The measure could lead to reduced hand hygiene for some users, which could lead to increased transmission of pathogens for products without the antimicrobial surfaces.
+The effectiveness of these coatings is still questioned by both scientist and users.
+In addition users may face a an allergic reaction the compounds of the coating or the coating may peel off and possibly have negative environmental impacts.

 ## Property: has_BPPhase

 Construction

+## Property: has_BPDemonstrated

+Kansai airport (Japan)

+(Airport 2021)

-## Property: has_BPPermanent
+## Property: has_BPTransmission

-Permanent
+Fomite

 ## Property: has_BPDescription